jaspermayone-forks/hop/README.md

 This is a super light weight shortlink service that runs at blazing speeds on cloudflare kv and supplies `dunkirk.sh/q`

+It has support for custom slugs and is built to handle thousands to millions of urls without crashing.

 The canonical repo for this is hosted on tangled over at [`dunkirk.sh/hop`](https://tangled.org/@dunkirk.sh/hop)

 <p align="center">